aoxn/ooc/README.md

 Its small and beauty.

-Infrastructure agnostic kubernetes cluster management platform with powerful auto heal ability.
+Infrastructure agnostic kubernetes cluster management platform with powerful infrastructure resilience ability.
 High Availability, Easy Recovery

 `wdrip` is a kubernetes cluster management operator which API is in alpha state, and might be changed rapidly.
 You cannot rely on its API stability for now.

-**name convention** `wdrip` names from 'water drop' which is the probe ship send by the Three-Body civilization. **Its small and powerful.**
+**name convention** `wdrip` names from 'water drop' which is the probe ship send by the Three-Body civilization. **Its small but powerful.**

 ## GET-STARTED